Standard v1.1 compared to Twitter API v2

 OAuth 1.0a User Context authentication method

-The standard endpoint supports OAuth 1.0a User Context, while the new Twitter API v2 Tweet lookup endpoint supports both OAuth 1.0a User Context and OAuth 2.0 Bearer Token.
+The standard endpoint supports OAuth 1.0a User Context, while the new Twitter API v2 Tweet lookup endpoint supports both OAuth 1.0a User Context and OAuth 2.0 App-Only.
 Therefore, if you were previously using one of the standard v1.1 Tweet lookup endpoints, you can continue using the same authentication method if you migrate to the Twitter API v2 version.

 Tweets per request limits